-2023-2024 Staff Technology User Agreement
+2024-2025 Staff Technology User Agreement

-• Staff must sign the acceptable use form below by September 8, 2023, or the account will be closed.
-I, (typed or printed name), understand and will abide by the Canton Board of Education's "Regulations for the Acceptable Use of Technology."
-I further understand that any violation may result in the loss of access privileges and school disciplinary action.
-Employee Signature: Date: Food or Drink will not be taken or consumed in computer classrooms or near any workstation.
+Staff must sign the acceptable use account will be closed. form below by September 13, 2024, or the and will abide by the Canton Board of E er understand that any violation may result Employee Signature: Date: Food or Drink will not be taken or coror near any workstation. nsumed in computer classrooms